Sunrisers (women's cricket)

-Sunrisers are a women's cricket team that represent the London and East region, one of eight regional hubs in English domestic women's cricket.
-They play their home matches at various grounds, including the County Cricket Ground, Chelmsford.
-They are captained by Kelly Castle and coached by Andy Tennant.
-The team is partnered with Middlesex, Essex, Northamptonshire, Hertfordshire, Cambridgeshire, Suffolk, Norfolk, Bedfordshire and Huntingdonshire, as well as Marylebone Cricket Club.
+Sunrisers were a women's cricket team that represented the London and East region, one of eight regional hubs in English domestic women's cricket.
+They played their home matches at various grounds, including the County Cricket Ground, Chelmsford.
+They were captained by Grace Scrivens and coached by Andy Tennant.
+The team were partnered with Middlesex, Essex, Northamptonshire, Hertfordshire, Cambridgeshire, Suffolk, Norfolk, Bedfordshire and Huntingdonshire, as well as Marylebone Cricket Club.

+Sunrisers won their first trophy in 2024, winning the Rachael Heyhoe Flint Trophy.
+At the end of the 2024 season, following reforms to the structure of women's domestic cricket, the team was effectively replaced by a professionalised Essex team.

 History

 In 2020, women's cricket in England was restructured, creating eight new 'regional hub' teams, with the intention of playing both 50-over and 20-over cricket.
 Sunrisers were one of the sides created under this structure, representing the London and East region, Middlesex, Essex, Northamptonshire, Hertfordshire, Cambridgeshire, Suffolk, Norfolk, Bedfordshire and Huntingdonshire, as well as Marylebone Cricket Club.
 The side was to be captained by Amara Carr and coached by Trevor Griffin.
 Due to the COVID-19 pandemic, the 2020 season was truncated, and only 50-over cricket was played, in the Rachael Heyhoe Flint Trophy.
 Sunrisers finished bottom of the South Group in the competition, losing all six of their matches.
 At the end of the season, five Sunrisers players were given full-time domestic contracts, the first of their kind in England: Amara Carr, Naomi Dattani, Cordelia Griffith, Jo Gardner and Kelly Castle.

 The following season, 2021, Sunrisers competed in both the Rachael Heyhoe Flint Trophy and the newly-formed Twenty20 competition, the Charlotte Edwards Cup.
 The side again lost all of their matches in the Rachael Heyhoe Flint Trophy, finishing bottom of the eight-team group.
 For the Charlotte Edwards Cup, Kelly Castle was named as captain of the side.
 In the first match of the tournament, Sunrisers recorded their first ever victory, beating Western Storm by 7 wickets.
 However, they did not win another match in the tournament and finished bottom of their group, although they did tie their home match against North West Thunder.